Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Faces Lincoln Memorail Exterior

-Most visitors to the memorial will go straight inside, totally oblivious to features of the memorial hidden in plain sight.
+Most visitors to the memorial will go straight inside, totally oblivious to the features of the memorial hidden in plain sight.

 However, these are actually important symbols.

 They are Roman fasces, wooden rods tied together by leather, and the victory tripods found on both sides of the grand staircase.
+The first was a symbol of authority for Roman magistrates and was included to convey a similar executive authority of Lincoln.

-The fasces found on the exterior of the memorial has an American flair with 13 rods (13 colonies) and an American bald eagle atop the ax.
+The fasces found on the exterior of the memorial have an American flair with 13 rods (13 colonies) and an American bald eagle atop the ax.
+The fasces are also a symbol of unity; the individual rods, like the states, are weak, but unified, they are strong.

-In fact, this symbol of the fasces is so important, you will also see them inside on the walls and on the Lincoln statue itself.
+In fact, this symbol of the fasces is so important, that you will also see them inside on the walls and on the Lincoln statue itself.

 The second is the victory tripods, an ancient Roman symbol of victory.
 These are adorned with Americana, tobacco, corn, and eagles.